divya-akula/divyaakula/_posts/2024/2024-06-12-working-with-graph-module.md

 ## Installation

-when I tried to install th graph module using PowerShell , it said that it a graph Module already exists , so I tried to connect it using
+When I attempted to install the Graph module using PowerShell, I received a message stating that a Graph Module already exists.
+So, I tried to connect to it using the following command:

 ```powershell
 Connect-MGGraph